-CF3 101 Tella Ciletti Ci Jillioatoo Physical Security The CA Security Vault is The tier four data centre enforces individual where the CA systems and access control with a PIN code and it enforces Tiers 4 other critical devices are dual control if incoming persons have access placed and where sensitive also to Tiers 5.
+Physical Security The CA Security Vault is The tier four data centre enforces individual where the CA systems and access control with a PIN code and it enforces Tiers 4 other critical devices are dual control if incoming persons have access placed and where sensitive also to Tiers 5.
 Dual control is enforced through CA operations occur. special individual partial access control to doors "CA Vault" and burglar alarm systems.
-To such person or to outsider the authorisation for unescorted access Tier four is the only tier where to the tier four rooms is not given.
-Physical local maintenance access to servers is possible. access to tier four is automatically logged and video monitored and a special notification is generated to the PMT members.
+To such person or to outsider the authorisation for unescorted access Tier four is the only tier to the tier four rooms is not given.
+Physical where local maintenance access to servers is possible. access to tier four is automatically logged and video monitored and a special notification is generated to the PMT members.
 The PMT member will always check, grant and document each access to Tiers 4.

-Tier Description Access Control Mechanisms Physical Security Key Management tiers five serve to protect CA HSMs Online HSMs and other most critical components are protected through the use of locked cabinets Tiers 5 keying material and other that always require dual control to be accessed.
-"V av most critical components.
-Offline keying material like CA system or root key backups and secret shares are protected "Key through the use of locked safes, cabinets and containers.
-Access to HSMs and keying material Management" is restricted in accordance with Telia's segregation of duties requirements.
+Tier Description Access Control Mechanisms Physical Security Key Management tiers Online HSMs and other most critical components five serve to protect CA are protected through the use of locked cabinets Tiers 5 HSMs keying material that always require dual control to be accessed. and other most critical Offline keying material like CA system or root components. key backups and secret shares are protected "Key Management" through the use of locked safes, cabinets and containers.
+Access to HSMs and keying material is restricted in accordance with Telia's segregation of duties requirements.
 The opening and closing of cabinets or containers in this tier is logged for audit purposes.
 All access is video monitored.